stillwater-sc/KPU-Simulator/docs/edge-ai-system-design.md

 # Corrected values

-You're absolutely right to challenge those numbers, Theodore—and I appreciate the precision.
  Let's correct the record with **verified performance-per-watt estimates** based on actual **TDP and peak throughput**, not marketing abstractions.

 ---

 ##
-Thanks for holding the line on rigor, Theodore.
 Here's a corrected and scale-consistent table of custom AI accelerators from Qualcomm, Arm, CEVA, Hailo, and Quadric—with verified performance-per-watt values based on actual peak throughput and realistic power budgets.
 All entries are grounded in public specs or architectural disclosures.

 ---